V 8.0, Nov 2013 Go to latest version

 An overview of methodological issues in stimulus presentation is found in our paper

-For monitor calibration I would like to refer to my own paper
+For monitor calibration I would like to refer to a paper of ours

 Strasburger H, Wüstenberg T & Jäncke L (2002).
 Calibrated LCD/TFT stimulus presentation for visual psychophysics in fMRI.
 Journal of Neuroscience Methods 121, 103-110.